Empyrean makes up its mind to drill ‘robust and large’ target off China

 After a comprehensive analysis of the Jade prospect well results, AIM-listed oil and gas exploration company Empyrean Energy has come to a decision to embark on the second phase of exploration drilling in Block 29/11 offshore China with plans to drill another high-impact prospect.

-While the drilling of the Jade well earlier this year proved that there was no oil migration into the Jade trap, Empyrean in early May revealed its intention to proceed with the drilling of the second prospect – known as Topaz – within Block 29/11 based on the preliminary assessments of the Jade well results and the ongoing agreement with its partner, China National Offshore Oil Company (CNOOC), to further cooperate in regards to follow up post-well analysis.
+While the drilling of the Jade well proved that there was no oil migration into the Jade trap, Empyrean in early May revealed its intention to proceed with the drilling of the second prospect – known as Topaz – within Block 29/11 based on the preliminary assessments of the Jade well results and the ongoing agreement with its partner, China National Offshore Oil Company (CNOOC), to further cooperate in regards to follow up post-well analysis.

 During the exploration phase, Empyrean holds 100 per cent interest in Block 29/11 in China and serves as the operator of the block.
 Should a commercial discovery be made, its partner, CNOOC, may assume a 51 per cent participating interest in the development and production phase.

-This decision was made following a comprehensive post-well analysis, which confirmed the Jade well carbonate reservoir quality is better than the pre-drill estimate with regional seal confirmed and depth conversion approach validated, including total thickness of 292 metres and porosity in the range of 25 to 27 per cent.
+This decision was made following a comprehensive post-well analysis, which confirmed the Jade well carbonate reservoir quality is better than the pre-drill estimate with a regional seal confirmed and depth conversion approach validated, including a total thickness of 292 metres and porosity in the range of 25 to 27 per cent.
 As these parameters can now be more confidently mapped across the firm’s 3D data set, reservoir, seal and trap validity of the Topaz prospect has been enhanced by the Jade well data, according to Empyrean.

-The company elaborated that CNOOC geochemical and basin modelling experts provided assistance in assessing the critical elements of effective regional oil migration pathways as a part of the post-well evaluation, which led to positive implications for the Topaz prospect.
+The company elaborates that CNOOC geochemical and basin modelling experts provided assistance in assessing the critical elements of effective regional oil migration pathways as a part of the post-well evaluation, which led to positive implications for the Topaz prospect.
 Based on several oil discoveries in the area, CNOOC has identified three key elements for effective regional oil migration: a deep sag for oil generation, a deep fault for efficient vertical migration that has reactivated at the peak time of oil expulsion (10Ma), and a carrier bed for lateral migration to the prospect.

 Tom Kelly, Empyrean CEO, remarked: “Being able to combine our excellent quality 3D seismic data with the confirmed well data and post well analysis has improved the validity of the Topaz prospect as a robust and large drilling target of approximately 891 million barrels in place (P10).
 Empyrean looks forward to maximising the value from its interest in the Mako gas field and positioning to drill the exciting Topaz prospect.”